Probation Eligibility for Child Pornography Convictions in Los Angeles

 Are you facing child pornography charges in Los Angeles?
-If so, you need to speak to a skilled and knowledgeable criminal defense attorney who can help you find out about your potential punishment and probation eligibility for child pornography convictions.
+If so, you need to speak to a skilled and knowledgeable Los Angeles child pornography attorney who can help you find out about your potential punishment and probation eligibility for child pornography convictions.

 A child pornography conviction can mean jail or prison time, fines and, worst of all, lifetime registration as a sex offender in California.
-However, one of our experienced and professional criminal defense attorneys may be able to successfully argue that you deserve an opportunity to complete probation in lieu of some of the more serious penalties of a child pornography conviction.
+However, one of our experienced and professional Los Angeles child pornography attorneys may be able to successfully argue that you deserve an opportunity to complete probation in lieu of some of the more serious penalties of a child pornography conviction.

 Speak to Wallin & Klarich today by calling (877) 4-NO-JAIL or (877) 466-5245.